Charlotte Neighborhood

 The Reality

 Biddleville's history isn't abstract—it's lived.
-Johnson C. Smith University has operated continuously since 1867, producing generations of Black professionals and maintaining the neighborhood's cultural identity through every era of Charlotte's development.
+Johnson C. Smith University has operated continuously since 1867.
+It has produced generations of Black professionals and maintained the neighborhood's cultural identity through every era of Charlotte's development.
 That institutional anchor provides stability that pure residential neighborhoods don't have.

 The market reflects both opportunity and transition.
 Prices remain affordable compared to Charlotte's trending neighborhoods, but investment activity is increasing.
 New construction and renovations are appearing alongside historic homes.
-Long-time residents and new buyers coexist, sometimes with tension about the neighborhood's future direction.
+Long-time residents and new buyers coexist.
+Sometimes there is tension about the neighborhood's future direction.

 For buyers who understand and respect the neighborhood's significance—particularly those with HBCU connections or appreciation for Black history—Biddleville offers something meaningful beyond just real estate.
 For those purely focused on returns, the history provides context that shouldn't be ignored.